This post may contain affiliate links. Should you purchase anything through my link I will get paid a small commission at not cost to you.

 The Canon one is $200 and is what I use.
 There are cheaper ones like this one below:

-This is the Neewer Right Angle Finder.
+This is the a right angle camera viewfinder.
 It’s only $37 – I have not used it so I have no idea how sharp it is or what the quality is like.
 Make sure if you choose to buy it, that you can return it if it’s not working for you.
 If you have one that you like, please let me know in the comments below.

 Or you can shoot tethered.
 Then you can see everything you are shooting just after you shoot it.